workingDog/scalaczml/readme.md

 ## Documentation

-todo

-See the references, in particular reference 2.
+To generate the scalaczml API documentation, type "sbt doc".
+The documentation will be generated in /target/sbt-0.13/api directory. scalaczml follows closely reference 2 documentation.

 ## Example use